The weak Galerkin finite element method for Stokes interface problems with curved interface: Error Equations

-In the section, we give the error equations of $\bu$ and $p$.
-We use $\{\bu_h , p_h\}$ to denote the solution of the WG scheme.
-Let $\{\bu , p\}$ be the exact solution of Eqs.(\ref{model 1})-(\ref{interface 2}).
-The errors of $\bu ~\text{and}\ p$ are given by
+In this section, we present the error equations for $\bu$ and $p$.
+We use $(\bu_h , p_h)$ to represent the numerical solutions obtained from the WG scheme.
+At the same time, denote by $(\bu , p)$ the exact solutions of Eqs.(\ref{model 1})-(\ref{interface 2}).
+The errors associated with $\bu$ and $p$ are defined as follows: